-Many viruses can cause a rash in addition to other symptoms such as fever and cough.
+Many viruses can cause a rash in addition to other symptoms such as high temperature (fever) and cough.
 Many of these rashes are 'nonspecific'.
 This means the rash is not specific or characteristic enough to identify the virus that is causing the rash.
 The doctor cannot say which virus is the culprit, but that some virus is a likely cause of the rash.

 Are viral rashes serious?

 The viral rash itself is not usually serious.
 However, it is very important to make sure the rash is not part of a serious infection - eg, meningococcal infection.
 Other signs suggestive of meningococcal infection in babies and young children include becoming floppy and unresponsive, unusual crying, being very sleepy and having a very high temperature (fever).
 The rash of meningococcal infection is usually purple or red spots that don't fade when put under pressure (for example, by pressing a clear glass against your skin).